Decision 893/QD-TTg 2023 National Energy Master Plan for the 2021-2030 period

 1. The Ministry of Industry and Trade shall:

-Organize the selection of energy project owners and allocate land for the development of energy facilities in accordance with the law, with priority given to land allocation for projects under the Master Plan; assume the prime responsibility for, and closely coordinate with project owners in, conducting site clearance, compensation, resettlement, and relocation of residents for energy projects in accordance with the regulations.
+3. Provincial-level People’s Committees shall organize the selection of project owners for energy projects and allocate land for the development of energy facilities in accordance with law, with the priority given to land allocation for energy projects under the National Energy Master Plan; assume the prime responsibility for, and closely coordinate with project owners in, conducting ground clearance, compensation, population relocation and resettlement for energy projects under regulations.

 4. The Vietnam Electricity shall: